 And you're in The King's Head and it's all Irish fellas singing rebel songs and the Norwegian loves it, again.
 And why wouldn't she?
 The songs aren't anti-you exactly, more anti what you represent to them.
 Which is not what you expect and it'll take several years (unfortunately) to realise exactly why you hadn't ever experienced feeling othered.
 And you were out with another Norwegian and it was all MDMA and you got chatting to a group from Ireland who were impressed when you guessed their accents were from Donegal.
 And the gear gets everything real deep and eventually the troubles come up and they all talk about how they were brought up to hate the English and you talk about how you were taught to hate a cartoon version of a fella from Belfast in a balaclava.
 And it's all fathers-to-sons and mothers-to-daughters preaching hatred.
 And the difficult thing is that there always seems to be a sound reason.
 Actual living memories of people shot dead on the streets of Derry or blown to bits in Manchester.
 And this might be turning into an extremely bad example but this hate and anger that's pumped into us by previous generations ingrains itself so deeply that maybe it won't ever actually leave.
 And maybe the only way to deal with It is to bury it for a couple of generations until the anger is forgotten, but not the causes.
 But there's the problem, how do you (deal with) push down the anger but not the initial trauma?
 Asking for a friend, you know.
-[An archival sound clip of a game fades in.
-Cheering crowds, commentators, coaches and shouting players can be heard.
-The clip continues beneath the next section, before cross-fading with the crowd linking sequence.]
+[A sound clip fades in, of a crowd cheering, players colliding heavily, and the voiceover of a former player.
+The clip continues beneath the following section, with the voiceover interspersed, before fading out.]
 CG American Male: